Quick facts and FAQs

 Yes, Transplant recipients must submit a medical certificate.

-Yes, medical teams will be on site at training and event venues.
-Clinics will also be available at Newcastle Civic Centre and Gateshead Stadium.
+Yes, medical teams will be on site at training and event venues and there will be designated Games Clinics – locations TBC.

 - badminton (singles and doubles)